arnaud-lb/php-memory-profiler/README.md

     pecl install memprof

-> ℹ️ If libjudy is installed in a non-standard path (not /usr or /usr/local), please use the manual installation method bellow.
+> **Note** If libjudy is installed in a non-standard path (not /usr or /usr/local), please use the manual installation method bellow.

 ### Installing manually